GoogleCloudPlatform/community/tutorials/how-to-roll-your-app-engine-managed-vms-app-back-to-a-previous-version-part-1.md

 ## Disaster scenario

-You've deployed an app using Google App Engine flexible environment, and things are going great.
+You've deployed an app using App Engine flexible environment, and things are going great.
 You make some change to your app and re-deploy, only to discover that something broke!
 You forgot a semicolon and now your users are upset.
 What do you do?